henri/lbackup_install_osx/README.md

 In order to build an OS X LBackup Apple install package follow the steps outlined below :

+ - Ensure that you have installed the OS X developer tools : <http://developer.apple.com/technologies/tools/>
+ - Ensure that "The Luggage" is installed on your system : <https://github.com/unixorn/luggage>
  - Ensure that the "lbackup-core" and "lbackup_install_osx" share the same parent directory.
  - Copy the "Makefile_template" to a file called Makefile and make any necessary alterations.
  - Execute the "build.bash" script.